ergo-services/ergo/README.md

 // simple sending message 'Pid ! hello' gs.Send(Pid, message)

-// to get pid of itself like it does erlang:self() gs.Self()
+// to get pid like it does erlang:self() gs.Self()

 /*